Philippines at the 2017 Asian Indoor and Martial Arts Games

 The Philippines participated in the 2017 Asian Indoor and Martial Arts Games in Ashgabat, Turkmenistan from 17-27 September 2017.

 The Philippine delegation competed in 17 out of 21 sports in the 10-day event, with over 105 athletes joining the games, led by 2016 Summer Olympics silver medalist Hidilyn Diaz.
 Diaz was initially announced as the country's flagbearer but she declined.

-The chef de mission of the delegation was Monsour Del Rosario.
+The chef de mission of the delegation was Monsour Del Rosario and the assistant chef de mission was Raymund Reyes.
+The Pre-AIMAG tournament directors were Paolo Vitug (Sambo), Erwin Marinas (Wrestling), Leo Panganiban (Kurash) and Rennie Ross (Kickboxing).

 At the end of the games, the Philippine team brought home 30 medals, including two jiu-jitsu golds, the best performance the country has ever performed in the history of Asian Indoor and Martial Arts Games.

 The country also competed at electronic sports which was a demonstration event participating in all four video games contested.
 The country secured a bronze medal in Dota 2.